 Traffic Aware Cruise Control (TACC)

 This feature is similar to what’s often called stop-and-go Adaptive Cruise Control in other cars.
 It allows you set a speed and following distance to other cars and will then automatically speed up or slow down depending of the speed of the vehicle in front of you.
-It works at all speeds up to 90 mph and in stop-and-go traffic.
-It’s a real life-saver during rush-hour commutes.
+It works at all speeds up to 90 mph and in stop-and-go traffic, including in city streets.
+It’s a real life-saver during rush-hour commutes on the highway.

 Autosteer (Lane Centering)

-Once the Autopilot system detects clear lane markings, it will allow the driver to engage Autosteer that works in conjunction with TACC above.
+Once the Autopilot system detects clear lane markings, it will allow the driver to engage Autosteer which works in conjunction with TACC above.
 This allows the vehicle to steer itself as long as conditions allow and the driver has their hands on the wheel (the driver must still pay attention).